 Verify the origin

 First, make sure the tea was grown and processed in Japan.
 Other countries simply don’t have the right environment to make a high-quality product.
 China and Taiwan also produce matcha, but Japan has the right climate, traditions and know-how.
-And there are two regions in Japan widely considered to produce the best matcha, Nishio city in Aichi prefecture and Uji city in Kyoto prefecture.
+And there are two regions in Japan widely considered to produce the best matcha – Aichi prefecture and Kyoto prefecture.
 These producing areas account for about 80% of all the matcha produced in Japan today.
+Naturaly, YouMatcha comes from one of these regions – a small tea farm in Wazuka, Kyoto prefecture.

 Should have a sweet aftertaste and a long finish